-Interestingly, the debate around the relation between the Convention on Biological Diversity and the TRIPS agreement is progressively leaving aside proprietarian arguments to consider more seriously the norm of fairness.
+Interestingly, the debate around the relation between the Convention on Biological Diversity and the TRIPs Agreement is progressively leaving aside proprietarian arguments to consider more seriously the norm of fairness.
 Today, fewer NGOs and developing countries claim that there is a fundamental conflict between the two treaties that needs to be addressed.
-The emerging idea is that a synergistic relation between the two regimes would be desirable.
-By requiring the disclosure of the origin of genetic resources in patent applications, the patent system could be used to favour the monitoring of the Convention on Biological Diversity, and more specifically, the principle of fair and equitable sharing of the benefits arising out of genetic resources.
+The emerging idea is that a synergistic relation between the two regimes would be desirable.98 By requiring the disclosure of the origin of genetic resources in patent applications, the patent system could be used to favour the monitoring of the Convention on Biological Diversity, and more specifically, the principle of fair and equitable sharing of the benefits arising out of genetic resources.

 This new approach, based on the notion of fairness, focusing on a specific legal measure, and normatively recognizing the legitimacy of intellectual property over living life forms, is quite well received by a number of policymakers.
-An increasing number of European countries have modified their patent law to require the disclosure of the origin of genetic resources.
-Switzerland even suggested modifying the Patent Cooperation Treaty regulations to take into account the objectives of the Convention on Biological Diversity.
-This positive reaction suggests that, from the perspective of those criticizing the established regime, a rhetorical discourse based on fairness, which by definition claims to be balanced, rather than a discourse based on property rights, which uses the language of exclusion, could be more convincing.
-Though a rhetorical discourse based on fairness may not lead to a regime revolution, it might provide for a regime evolution.
+An increasing number of European countries have modified their patent law to require the disclosure of the origin of genetic resources.99 Switzerland even suggested modifying the Patent Cooperation Treaty regulations to take into account the objectives of the Convention on Biological Diversity.100 This positive reaction suggests that, from the perspective of those criticizing the established regime, a rhetorical discourse based on fairness, which by definition claims to be balanced, rather than a discourse based on property rights, which uses the language of exclusion, could be more convincing.
+Although it may not contribute to a regime revolution, it can favour a regime evolution.